 Who are CLINIC's members?

-CLINIC trains and supports member staff so that they can provide effective, professional and sustainable services to immigrants in greatest need.
+CLINIC trains and supports member agency staff so that they can provide effective, professional and sustainable services to low-income immigrants in greatest need.

 Who can be a CLINIC member?

 CLINIC’s mission is to extend and improve the legal immigration work principally performed by the Catholic Church in the United States.
-CLINIC offers membership to Catholic immigration services agencies (not individuals) serving low-income and at-risk immigrants.
+CLINIC offers membership to Catholic nonprofits, as opposed to individuals, serving low-income and at-risk immigrants.
 Separately incorporated, non-profit organizations within the same Catholic diocese shall independently obtain, and not share, CLINIC membership.

 Legal Training and Mentoring

 - Consult with an experienced immigration attorney who has expertise in areas of practice common to nonprofit client’s needs.

 - Access CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;